How Your Human Design Type Shapes Your Midlife Deconditioning Process

 It doesn’t happen all at once.
 But eventually you’ll start to feel the difference between your authentic self and the one that acts from social norms and expectations.
 Both versions are welcomed because ultimately that’s the path to our wisdom.

-And if you feel like diving deeper into your conditioned tendencies, The Friction Within is the space where we explore this together through your lived experience, your chart patterns, and the way your body actually wants to move through the world.
+And if you feel like diving deeper into the behaviours and stories that are keeping you stuck, The Friction Within is the space where we explore this together through your lived experience, your chart patterns, and the way your body actually wants to move through the world.

 Hi, I’m Silvia Poldaru.
 I work with Human Design through the body, supporting deep feelers and overthinkers to trust themselves in real life.
 Curious to learn more about who I am and why I do this work?
 Read more here.